bcgov/ligo-lib/readme.rst

 ------------------------------

-In general, a variable could function as a blocking or linking variable or both; this functionality may change from one step to another; in order words, a variable could be a blocking variable or a linking variable or both (e.g., blocking: Soundex of first name; linking: jaro-winkler of first name) within a step and this might change in a different linking step.
+In general, a variable could function as a blocking or linking variable or both; this functionality may change from one step to another.
+In order words, a variable could be a blocking variable or a linking variable or both (e.g., blocking: Soundex of first name; linking: jaro-winkler of first name) within a step and this might change in a different linking step.

 The linking process generates the following output files:

 -  Linking summary pdf report.
 -  Linked output file.
-This file contains information about linked entities;
-it also describes the linking step where said entities were linked.
+This file contains information about linked entities. it also describes the linking step where said entities were linked.
 -  Matched_but_not_linked file.
 This file contains information about matched entities that were not linked due to conflicts on the type-of-relationship.